kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8818-in-place-only/README.md

 		if present {
 			if isInPlaceUpdating(pod) {
 				resizeStatus := getResizeStatus(pod)
-				// For InPlace mode: wait for Deferred, retry for Infeasible (no backoff for alpha) if updateMode == vpa_types.UpdateModeInPlace {
+				// For InPlace mode: wait for all non-terminal statuses, never evict.
+				// Infeasible attempts are tracked and only retried when recommendation changes. if updateMode == vpa_types.UpdateModeInPlace {
 					switch resizeStatus {
 					case utils.ResizeStatusInfeasible: